davidcarboni/restolino/README.md

 I was able to create a project from scratch and get to a running API in 10 minutes by cutting and pasting the above snippets.
 For me that's a lot faster than configuring Spring or even Jersey, not to mention the time I've spent debugging config.

-Honestly, I originally build this in a day so don't expect a miracles.
+Honestly, I originally built this in a day so don't expect a miracles.
 I hope it gives you a boost with getting stuff done rather than learning to love a fancy framework.
 Class reloading took longer and I ditched Servlets for embedded Jetty with raw Handlers along the way.

 The code isn't perfect, but it should just work - and let you work.
 Let me know if you like it.